 - Make sure that all essential sections of the work are included.
 These are Abstract, Acknowledgements, Table of Contents, Lists of Tables and Figures, Introduction, Literature Review, Methodology, Analysis and Findings, Conclusion, List of References, and Appendix.

-- The Abstract is usually the first part of the dissertation which is placed before the table of contents, but is written last.
+- The Abstract is usually the first part of the dissertation which is placed before the table of contents but is written last.
 The abstract is a short overview of the whole dissertation which provides the very gist of the research and its main outcomes.

 - The Acknowledgements are also written after finishing the main text of the thesis so that you could have a chance to acknowledge those who helped you in your research or supervision.

-- Introduction and Conclusion disclose what is done in the thesis.
-Introduction shows the relevance of the topic, the background, formulates the aim and objectives and shows the structure of the study.
-Conclusion summarises the work by showing whether the aim and objectives were attained in the study.
+- The Introduction chapter shows the relevance of the topic, the background, formulates the aim and objectives and shows the structure of the study.
+You may want to revise it after completing the dissertation to make it more specific and enticing to the readers.

 - The main chapters of the thesis expose in detail what is done in the study and how it is done.
 The narrative should be logical and consistent, critical and without mistakes.

 - Your Literature Review must clearly outline the key theories you rely on and present the conceptual framework of your study.
 You may want to revise its contents to better align them with the overall course of your dissertation.

 - Including a table of key theories and authors at the end of your Literature Review may be a good idea for improving readability.
 It also makes referring to them easier when you are writing your Discussion chapter.

 - The Methodology section must have a table of variables for a quantitative study and a clear description of all utilised methods and instruments.